Protecting Your Smile with Orthodontic Retainers

 The simple answer: wear your retainers as long as you want to keep your smile straight.

-Right after treatment (first two weeks):
+Right after treatment (first three months):

-After two weeks and beyond:
+After three months and beyond:

 How to Care for Your Removable Retainers